 Civilian-Based Defense: A Post-Military Weapons System (Korean)

-"Two things are certain about the future of politics and international relations," writes Gene Sharp.
-"Conflict is inevitable, and effective defense will be required against internal usurpers and international aggressors."
-The crucial issue is how to deter and defend against such attacks.
-Sharp has been called the "Clausewitz of nonviolent warfare" and has been a leading pioneer in developing of civilian-based defense.
-This book applies the results of his studies on nonviolent struggle to the problems of deterrence and defense.
-For the general public and policymakers, it explains how massive and selective noncooperation and defiance by a country's population and institutions can deny attackers their objectives without the dangers of modern war.
+“Two things are certain about the future of politics and international relations,” writes Gene Sharp.
+“Conflict is inevitable, and effective defense will be required against internal usurpers and international aggressors.”
+The crucial issue, then, is how to effectively deter and defend against such attacks while adhering to the principles of nonviolence.
+Enter Dr. Sharp—a leading pioneer in the development of civilian-based defense, who has been called the “Clausewitz of nonviolent warfare”—and his book, “Civilian-Based Defense.”
+This book applies the lessons of decades of study on nonviolent struggle to the problems of deterrence and defense.
+For the general public and policymakers, it explains how massive and selective noncooperation and defiance by a country’s population and institutions can deny attackers their objectives without the dangers of modern war.

-Sharp discusses several prototypical cases of improvised nonviolent noncooperation and defiance against occupations and coups.
-He explores the strategies of prepared civilian-based defense and the ways "transarmament"--or the changeover from military defense systems--could be conducted.
-He also surveys the efforts of a few European countries to integrate small nonviolent resistance components into their predominantly military defense policies.
-Rather than treating nonviolent ethical systems, the author focuses on the practicalities of the further development of a "nonviolent weapons system."
+Among its discussed topics are several classic cases of improvised nonviolent noncooperation and defiance against occupations and coups.
+Sharp also explores the strategy needed to conduct successful prepared civilian-based defense, as well as the ways “transarmament”–or the changeover from military defense systems–could be conducted.
+He also surveys the efforts of a few European countries to integrate small nonviolent resistance components into their predominantly military defense policies, focusing on the practicalities of the further development of a “nonviolent weapons system.”

 Princeton University Press, 1990

 Material on this page appears with permission of The Albert Einstein Institution (AEI).
 For questions regarding translation, reproduction, or purchase, please contact AEI.